Vocational Internship Program for Students

 Carpenter and trainees

-Why should you be a VIP Intern?
+Why should you be a Technical Trades Intern?

 • Receive valuable work experience as you begin your career in the fast-growing clean energy sector